peted-davis/WeatherFlow_PiConsole/README.md

 # WeatherFlow PiConsole
-Raspberry Pi Python console for the Weather Flow Smart Home Weather Station
+Raspberry Pi Python console for the Weather Flow Smart Home Weather Station.
+The console uses the WeatherFlow REST API and websocket to stream data from your Weather Flow Smart Home Weather Station in real time via the internet.
+As soon as the data from your station reaches the WeatherFlow servers, it is pushed immediately to the console, including the 3-second rapid fire wind updates.

+Many of the graphical elements in the console are based on the Weather34 Home Weather Station Template (https://www.weather34.com/homeweatherstation/) copyright 2015-2018 Brian Underdown.
+The Weather34 Home Weather Station Template is licensed under a licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 http://weatherflow.com/smart-home-weather-stations/
 https://community.weatherflow.com/